 How it Works

-Horse chestnut contains a mixture of saponins that are collectively called escin, and have been shown to strengthen the walls of small blood vessels.
-Research suggests that escin may be as effective at treating venous problems as compression stockings.
-It also can help relieve fluid retention in the body as well as reduce exudate, the fluid that leaks from blood vessels or organs when they have been injured, causing inflammation.
+Horse chestnut contains a mixture of saponins that are collectively called escin and have been shown to strengthen the walls of small blood vessels.1 Research suggests that escin may be as effective for treating venous problems as compression stockings.2 It can also help relieve fluid retention in the body as well as reduce exudate, a bodily fluid that leaks from blood vessels or organs when they have been injured, causing inflammation.3